 Following in that wake, I discovered Lingua.ly.
 Lingua.ly is another innovative language learning tool that helps you become familiar with foreign words while browsing the Web.
 Lingua.ly turns the entire Web into a “language learning platform”.
 Don’t get me wrong here… it might not take you from scratch to an interpreter on call.
 It will though, help you get sufficient practice so that you reach there faster.

 Begin Your Language Class

-Lingua.ly is a Chrome extension.
+Lingua.ly is a Chrome extension [No Longer Available].
 Think of it as your smart personal language “tutor”.
 Lingua.ly uses a patent pending natural language processing technology to help you with the language you want to learn.
 Currently, you can learn Spanish, French, Hebrew, Arabic, and English.
 What’s better – wannabe polyglots can learn more than one language at a time with Lingua.ly.